Got it! So we can prepare for the call, please provide a little more information.

 5. Customer support platforms (e.g., Zendesk, ServiceNow)

-Customer data from these and other sources are also commonly fed into data warehouses and data lakes (e.g., Amazon, Google BigQuery, Snowflake, Databricks) but still generally remain siloed.
+Customer data from these and other sources are also commonly fed into data warehouses and data lakes (e.g., Snowflake, Google BigQuery, Databricks, Amazon Redshift) but still generally remain siloed.

 To gain a holistic, 360-degree view of customers, organizations should embrace AI-native master data management (MDM) solutions.
-These solutions harness the power of AI and machine learning (ML) to deliver the pristine golden records needed to drive better decision-making.
-Key components of AI-native MDM solutions:
+These solutions combine advanced AI models, agentic data curation, and select rules to deliver the pristine golden records needed to drive better decision-making.
+Key components of AI-native MDM include:

 How Customer Master Data Management is Different for B2B and B2C Enterprises